chef-boneyard/chef-fundamentals/README.md

 # Contributing

+See CONTRIBUTING for information on how you can contribute changes to these materials.

+# License and Authors

 See LICENSE.txt for licensing of these materials and how you may use them.

-See CONTRIBUTING for information on how you can contribute changes to these materials.
+## Authors:

+Joshua Timberman <joshua@opscode.com>
+Aaron Peterson <aaron@opscode.com>